mikio1998/mikio1998.github.io/_posts/2020-10-20-Swift-Closure-Usage.md

   Following the "in" is the closure's expression.
 </ol>

-Here's a realistic example using the structure above:
+A realistic example using the structure above:
 ```swift
 let announcement: (String, String) -> String = {
   (firstName: String, lastName:String) -> String in